The 2019 outburst of the 2005 classical nova V1047 Cen: a record breaking dwarf nova outburst or a new phenomenon?: Conclusions

-Therefore, the 2019 outburst of V1047~Cen could either be a record breaking DN outburst or more likely a combination-nova-like event -- a phenomenon observed for the first time in an intermediate system between a CV and a symbiotic system, which has undergone a classical nova eruption.
+Therefore, the 2019 outburst of V1047~Cen is a unique phenomenon observed for the first time in a typical CV system, characterized by a short ($\sim$ hours) orbital period and which has undergone a recent classical nova eruption.